oliviergimenez/poaching_occupancy/README.md

 The R scripts to perform the simulation are structured as follows:

 * Generate the simulated data sets
-   * for different study design "Simulation_Bias_OccupancyDesign.R"
+   * for different study design "Simulation_Bias_OccupancyDesign.R" which calls source('Multispecies_occupancy_dynamic_simul_fitting.R')
-   * for species associated to different detection and occupancy probabilities "Simulation_Bias_Parameters.R" both are calling source('Multispecies_occupancy_dynamic_simul_fitting.R')
+   * for species associated to different detection and occupancy probabilities "Simulation_Bias_Parameters.R" which calls source('Multispecies_occupancy_dynamic_simul_fitting.R')
 * Model fitting
    * calculate the probability of obtainting the simulated data given the two-species dynamic occupancy model via source('Multispecies_occupancy_dynamic_simul_fitting.R')
 * Calculate the mean bias and minimum square error